Of Just After Midnight

 derailing the reader (as tawdry surprises do) but putting him precisely on

+the track".
 Of her poem cycle A Poem for

 Guatemala (1988) Harold Pinter said that it was "A rare